BINF3101-yohe/Spring2025_finalProjects/uploads/ArnavEarve_Final/FinalProjects-ArnavEarve (2).md

 ![Genome Size Plot](genome_size_plot.png)

 ### Phylogeny and Model
 Using FigTree, the tree was rooted to MT138056, with ordered nodes and increasing the tip label size.
 The closest relatives of MH973742 were MK059759, MK059755, and MK059758.
-The  best fit model used to infer this phylogeny was the Kimura 2-Parameter model because I was comparing the virus the other closely related viruses, what this model excels at.
+The  best fit model used to infer this phylogeny was the Kimura 2-Parameter model because I was comparing the virus the other closely related viruses, which is what excels at.
 If I were to use more unqiue and different viruses I would of had to use a different model.
 Based on the results there is no evidence that the host switch had happened, which is why the virus does not have any angetic shifts.
-Across the graph we have high bootstrap values which suggest the branches are well supported by the values.
-The tree created was important because not only did I find the cloest relatives for the virus but, was able to compare all 18 viruses with each.
+Across the graph we have high bootstrap values which suggests the branches are well supported by these values.
+The tree created was important because not only did I find the cloest relatives for the virus but, was able to compare all 18 viruses with each other.

 ![Phylogeny Tree](final%20fig%20tree.png)